MrPigss/BetterJSONStorage/README.rst

 extra
 =====
-one difference from TinyDB default JSONStorage is that BetterJSONStorage is ReadOnly by default. use acces_mode='r+' if you want to write as well.
+one difference from TinyDB default JSONStorage is that BetterJSONStorage is ReadOnly by default. use access_mode='r+' if you want to write as well.

-All arguments except for the storage and acces_mode argument are forwarded to the underlying storage.
+All arguments except for the storage and access_mode argument are forwarded to the underlying storage.
 You can use this to pass additional keyword arguments to orjson.dumps(…) method.

 For all options see the `orjson documentation <https://github.com/ijl/orjson#option>`_.